Climate of New York (state): Air pollution

 In terms of emissions, New York ranks 46th among the 50 states in the amount of greenhouse gases generated per person.
 This efficiency is primarily due to the state's higher rate of mass transit use in and around New York City.

 However, New York City (particularly Manhattan) has extremely high rates of air pollution, with high particle pollution and high cancer rates, which can be explained by extreme population density, despite low per-capita emissions rates.

 Severe weather

 New York experiences an average of ten tornadoes per year, with one tornado every five years considered strong or violent (EF2-EF5).
-The return period for hurricane impacts on the state is 18–19 years, with major hurricane return periods between 70–74 years.
+The return period for hurricane impacts on the state is 18–19 years, with major hurricane return periods between 70 and 74 years.
 In 2016, much of New York experienced a severe drought, including the Finger Lakes region, where the drought was preceded by a very mild winter with minimal snow pack.